magicat777/CosmosEngineRPG/docs/chapters/chapter-15-organizations-and-factions.md

 # Chapter 15: Organizations and Factions

+> *"In space, nobody operates alone.
+You're either part of an organization, or you're prey for one that wants what you have."*
+>
+> *—Captain Elena Martinez, veteran freelancer and author of "Surviving the Power Game"*

 From street gangs to galactic empires, organizations shape the political landscape of science fiction.
 This chapter provides tools for creating, managing, and interacting with the groups that control resources, territory, and destinies across the cosmos.

+**[INFOGRAPHIC: Organizational Power Web]**
+*Visual showing how different types of organizations interact across scales from local to galactic*

 ## Organization Fundamentals

+> *"Every organization is three things: a machine for achieving goals, a collection of people with individual agendas, and a target for someone who wants what they have."*
+>
+> *—Dr. Chen Wu, political scientist and former corporate strategist*

 ### Organizational Framework

 Organizations in Cosmos Engine operate on multiple scales and serve different functions in society.
-Understanding their structure helps players and GMs navigate the complex web of allegiances and conflicts that drive stories.
+Understanding their structure helps players and GMs navigate the complex web of allegiances and conflicts that drive stories across the galaxy.

 **Core Questions**:
 - What does the organization do?